tc39/proposal-shadowrealm/explainer.md

 The ShadowRealm proposal does not aim to provide availability protection as it is designed to share the same thread to allow synchronous communication between Realms.

-It does not provide full protection for confidentiality, as such, a ShadowRealm instance provides access to APIs that can be used to infer information and sense the timing from the environment in various ways.
+It does not provide full protection for confidentiality, as such, a ShadowRealm instance initially provides access to APIs that can be used to infer information and sense the timing from the environment in various ways.

 ### <a name='Operation'></a>How does a ShadowRealm operate?

-A ShadowRealm execute code with the same JavaScript heap as the surrounding context where the ShadowRealm instance is created.
+A ShadowRealm executes code with the same JavaScript heap as the surrounding context where the ShadowRealm instance is created.
 Code runs synchronously in the same thread.
 Note: The surrounding context is often referenced as the _incubator realm_ within this proposal.

 Same-origin iframes also create a new global object which is synchronously accessible.
 A ShadowRealm differ from same-origin iframes by omitting Web APIs such as the DOM, and async config for code injected through dynamic imports.
 Problems related to identity discontinuity exist in iframes but are not a possibility in a ShadowRealm as object values are not transferred cross-realms in user land.
 The only connection exists internally through wrapped functions.